 We also have two Max Air fans and they are a little tricky to clean.
 You can clean them from inside the trailer, don’t break the lap seal on the roof.
 It is important to keep them free of dirt and dust so that they work well.
 Don’t forget to regularly clean all the other vents on your trailer too.

 None of these maintenance chores are particularly difficult or expensive.
 The time taken to maintain your trailer is worth it because replacing a major system is very costly.
 The maintenance schedule we have seems to work for us.
 After almost two years of living in our trailer, the heater, air conditioner, and slide still work.
-We haven’t had a blow out or tire go flat.
+We haven’t had a blow-out or a flat tire.
 The stabilizer jacks still work and no one has gotten sick from bad water.
 Sure it might be some extra work, but getting to travel all over the country is worth it.

 Got a great tip we missed?
 Share it in the comments below to help your fellow travelers out.